 - Rigidity and

-- Headache have been reported with SOMA over dosage.
+- Headache has been reported with SOMA overdosage.

 Use in Pregnant Women